ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 </html>
 ```

-> _In the above example, Greenwood will also bundle any `url` references in your CSS automatically._
+> _In the above example, Greenwood will also bundle any `url` references in your CSS automatically as well as inline any usages of `@import` in your CSS files._

 ### Import Attributes